 Boston Jerk Centre is actually a cluster of several rustic stalls offering taste-and-buy meats, meaning you get a sample of the jerk you’re purchasing before paying and if you change your mind and no longer want theirs, no worries.
 While I’m not 100% convinced that their chicken is the best I’ve ever had, it was certainly fantastic.
 The pork though?
 Phew, child!
 It definitely wins the title of Jamaica’s best jerked pork.
 Please visit their stalls and take your pick.
 I wish I remembered the names of the ones I bought from.
 Sides include festivals, breadfruit, roasted yam, sweet potato and plantains.
 If you come across a Rasta man trying to sell you cane juice too, bargain with him for a fair price and take a bottle with some cups of ice chips.
 It was absolutely refreshing and the perfect accompaniment to a sultry Jamaican afternoon.
 You can learn more about Jamaica’s unique eats here.
 Anyway, I’m here to talk about the beach so let’s dive into that.

+Boston Beach is located at the Boston Bay near Port Antonio.
 From Kingston, there are two ways to approach Boston Beach.
 One is via the Junction main road which links rural St. Andrew and St. Mary, and serves as the gateway to Portland.
 The other goes through Bull Bay, another rural end of St. Andrew, then through St. Thomas and eventually Portland.
 I took the latter route this trip despite Google Maps listing it as 10 minutes longer, simply because I planned to stop at Reach Falls afterwards.
 In fact, Reach Falls was the main reason for this trip but I decided to make the extra half hour drive to experience what is reputed as Jamaica’s best jerk.
 Thus, I hadn’t even researched Boston Beach in the least, except consulting Google Maps to find out how long the drive to the jerk centre was from Reach Falls.

 My heart was absolutely full.
 The drive is long but oh-so-beautiful and filled with lush countryside, cool mountain air, quaint churches and houses, jaw-dropping coastal views and fresh sea breezes.
 The road surface fluctuates between excellent and freshly paved to pothole-riddled so drive carefully.
 In fact, the communities through which you’ll drive are farming villages so don’t be too alarmed if you see cows or goats leisurely crossing the roads.
 Unfamiliar with livestock on main roads, I stopped in the hopes that these cows would get the message but they continued to saunter across unbothered until I made it clear I needed to pass.
 That’s when they stopped in their tracks, much like a pedestrian who thought better of jaywalking into the path of oncoming traffic.
 It was actually hilarious and brought back memories of my Gut River trip last year where the several hundred goats we passed were not accustomed to vehicles using the road at all.